-Working 12 hour days at my primary job, I don’t have a lot of time to get dinner on the table each night before my little one needs to head off to bed for school the following day.
-Therefore, like most people, it’s an absolute necessity for me to have a set of quick and easy yet full of flavor recipes that I can get prepped and on the table in 30-minutes or less.
+Working 12 hours a day at my primary job, I don’t have a lot of time to get dinner on the table each night before my little one needs to head off to bed for school the following morning.
+Like most people, it’s an absolute necessity for me to have a set of quick and easy, yet full of flavor recipes that I can get prepped and on the table in 30-minutes or less.
 Today, with the help of Hillshire Farm Smoked Sausage, I’ve prepared this quick and easy Smoked Sausage Recipe for dinner in no time at all.

 Still, I also need to work in a variety of fresh vegetables into every meal — so there’s just a quick chop on half a head of green cabbage and a quick dice on some potatoes and we are well on our the way to a quick and healthy meal.
 To speed things along, I added some “matchstick” carrots, too.
 If you were feeling extremely short on time, you could certainly use a bag of shredded cabbage (cole slaw mix) from your grocer’s refrigerated bags of salad section of the market.
 There are also bags of pre-peeled and diced potatoes in the dairy section of the market usually kept near the eggs.
 We use these shortcut options in a pinch if we find them on sale but ordinarily, I just scrub and dice a couple of potatoes from the garden.
 I chop and prepare the vegetables as the sausage rounds are browning in the pan.
 Then, once the sausage is ready, I just toss in the other ingredients and let it braise.
 It’s really just that simple.